section-engineering-education/engineering-education/content/articles/couchbase-cluster-docker/index.md

 ### Conclusion

 In this tutorial, we've been discussing the couchbase clusters.
 We used the docker-compose to create services for our application.
-We then created 3 node couchbase clusters and accessed them on the web portal on our local server.
+We then created 3-node couchbase clusters and accessed them on the web portal on our local server.

 Hopefully, you build on this to scale up your applications.